 The aim of the program is to streamline the referral process to ensure patients access the right care, at the right time, in the right location.

-More than 600 localised HealthPathways have been produced, with more than 14,000 users each year.
-The HealthPathways WA program is designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.
+More than 650 localised HealthPathways have been produced, with more than 31,000 users in the 2021-2022 financial year.
+HealthPathways WA is designed to be used at the point of care, primarily by GPs but is also available to hospital specialists, nurses, and other health professionals.

-Our HealthPathways WA team also works collaboratively with other HealthPathways teams in Australia and New Zealand to ensure the WA website has up to date information which can be easily accessed during a busy consultation.
+Our HealthPathways WA team also works collaboratively with other HealthPathways teams in Australia, New Zealand and the UK, to share knowledge, processes and up to date information.

 In partnership with GPs and their practice teams, and health professionals across many disciplines, we are delivering better health, together.